Brooks Lee: Minor leagues

+Major leagues

 On July 3, 2024, the Twins selected Lee's contract and promoted him to the major leagues.
 He made his MLB debut that night as the team's starting shortstop versus the Detroit Tigers and recorded his first career MLB hit, a single off Keider Montero, in the fourth inning.
 He finished the game 2-for-4 with an RBI.
-Lee hit his first MLB home run on July 6, a two run home run, off of Hunter Brown of the Houston Astros.
+Lee hit his first MLB home run on July 6, a two run home run, off Hunter Brown of the Houston Astros.
 He spent the remainder of the season with Minnesota, but missed time after going on the injured list with right biceps tendinitis.
-Over fifty games with the Twins, Lee hit .221 with three home runs and 27 RBIs.
+Over fifty games with the Twins, Lee hit .221 with three home runs and 27 RBI.

 Lee opened the 2025 season on the injured list with back tightness and a lumbar strain.
-After rehabbing with the Fort Myers Miracle and St. Paul, he was reinstated back to the Twins active roster.
-On August 17, 2025, Lee hit his first career grand slam off Chris Paddack of the Tigers.
+After rehabilitating with the Fort Myers Miracle and St. Paul, he was reinstated back to the Twins active roster on April 13.
+On August 17, Lee hit his first career grand slam off Chris Paddack of the Tigers.
+Lee played in 139 games for the Twins and hit .236 with 16 home runs, 64 RBI, and 15 doubles.

+During the 2026 season, the Twins began using Lee as a third baseman.